xriley/PrettyDocs-Theme/README.md

 Although the template is primarily designed for project documentation, you can also adapt it for other use as you see fit.

 We will update and improve the template based on user feedback so get in touch or leave a comment if you have any questions or suggestions.
-If you like the template and find it useful, **we’d appreciate your help in spreading the word on your networks**.
+If you like the template and find it useful, **we'd appreciate your help in spreading the word on your networks**.
 You can also follow us on Twitter to be the first to know when we release new templates and other freebies

 ##Author & License